svenhjol/Strange/docs/index.md

 ---
-# Feel free to add content and custom Front Matter to this file.
+# Feel free to add content and custom Front Matter to this.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

-layout: home
+layout: page
+permalink: /
 ---

+Content?